Friday, February 7, 2025

 > The Meaning of Saying "Jesus is Lord" in Proper Context Means Caesar is not Lord (i.e. Not the Ethic to Follow by Example)

-> Reraming "Demons" as Metaphors representing Pagan Gods as Dark Triad Energy & the Villainous Nephilim Characters as the Bullies of the World and Jesus as Strongman Superhero "Exorcist" Who Tossess Out Negative Emotional Contagion (Insights from Michael Heiser & Paula Fredriksen)
+> Reframing "Demons" as Metaphors representing Pagan Gods as Dark Triad Energy & the Villainous Nephilim Characters as the Bullies of the World and Jesus as Strongman Superhero "Exorcist" Who Tossess Out Negative Emotional Contagion (Insights from Michael Heiser & Paula Fredriksen)

 > We Are All One Human Family According to Science